George Harris, 4th Baron Harris: Political and military career

-Harris was politically active as a member of the Conservative Party, serving in the House of Lords as Under-Secretary of State for India from 25 June 1885, then as Parliamentary Under-Secretary of State for War from 4 August 1886 to 1890.
-He was appointed Governor of the Presidency of Bombay in British India from 1890 to 1895.
-Harris had also been involved with the British military, starting in the Royal East Kent Regiment; and becoming colonel in the regiment; and joining the Imperial Yeomanry, 1900–01.
-He went on to work as Under-Secretary of State for War, 1886–90; then vice-lieutenant for Kent.
-He was in charge of the Sovereign's Sceptre with dove at the coronation Coronation of Edward VII and Alexandra.
+Harris was politically active as a member of the Conservative Party, sitting in the House of Lords as Under-Secretary of State for India from 25 June 1885, then as Parliamentary Under-Secretary of State for War from 4 August 1886 to 1890.
+During the same period, he also worked as Under-Secretary of State for War, 1886–90; then as Vice-Lieutenant for Kent.

+Appointed Governor of the Presidency of Bombay in British India from 1890 to 1895, Harris also served in the British Army, being commissioned in the Royal East Kent Regiment, promoted Colonel of the Regiment, before joining the Imperial Yeomanry, 1900–01.
+Lord Harris was charged with the Sovereign's Sceptre and dove at the Coronation of Edward VII and Alexandra.

 Bombay

-His governorship of Bombay was not without extensive criticism, with one anonymous writer penning a poem expressing the hope that Bombay would not suffer too greatly from Harris' political inexperience.
+Lord Harris' governorship of Bombay was not without extensive criticism, with one anonymous writer penning a poem expressing the hope that Bombay would not suffer too greatly from Harris' political inexperience.
 He was mainly notable for his enthusiastic pursuit of cricket amongst his fellow Europeans in the colony, at the expense of connecting with the native population.
 When the interracial Bombay riots of 1893 broke out, Harris was out of the city at Poona enjoying cricket matches.
 He returned to Bombay only on the ninth day of rioting, and then primarily to attend a cricket match there.

-Many later writers credited Harris with almost single-handedly introducing and developing the sport in India.
-The game was, however, well established among the natives before his arrival.
-Furthermore, in 1890, he rejected a petition signed by over 1,000 locals to relocate European polo players to another ground so that the locals could use the area for cricket matches.
+Some writers credit Harris with almost single-handedly introducing and developing the sport in India.
+Although cricket was well established among the natives before his arrival, he did much to promote it.
+However, in 1890, he rejected a petition signed by over 1,000 locals to relocate European polo players to another ground so that the locals could use the area for cricket matches.
 It was only in 1892 that he granted a parcel of land to the newly formed Muslim Gymkhana for a cricket field, adjacent to land already used by the Parsee Gymkhana.
 His reluctance to do so is evident in his written comment:

 I don't see how we can refuse these applicants; but I will steadfastly refuse any more grants once a Gymkhana has been established under respectable auspices by each nationality, and tell applicants that ground having been set apart for their nationality they are free to take advantage of it by joining that particular club.

 When Harris left India, having virtually ignored famine, riots and sectarian unrest, a publisher circulated a collection of newspaper extracts from his time as governor.
 The introduction stated:

 Never during the last hundred years has a Governor of Bombay been so sternly criticised and never has he met with such widespread unpopularity on account of his administration as Lord Harris.

+Harris was appointed Knight Grand Commander of the Order of the Star of India in May 1895.